Configure and Manage Autonomous Data Guard

 For instructions, see View Details of an Autonomous Container Database.

-You can view the Autonomous Data Guard details such as its status, peer role, peer state, protection mode, and automatic failover setting under the Autonomous Data Guard section on the Autonomous Container Database Information tab.
+You can view the Autonomous Data Guard details such as its status, peer role, peer state, protection mode, and automatic failover setting under Autonomous Data Guard in Autonomous Container Database information.

-2. You can also view the Autonomous Data Guard details in the side menu, under Resources by clicking Autonomous Data Guard Associations.
+2. You can also view the Autonomous Data Guard details by clicking Autonomous Data Guard groups or Autonomous Data Guard associations under Resources.

 The Autonomous Data Guard table displays information about the peer container database, the current apply lag and transport lag, state, and last role change and creation dates.